thomasgstewart/data-science-5620-fall-2021/deliverables/07-mle-mm.md

     -   QQ plot (sample vs estimated dist)
 3. Explain how you calculated the median from the estimated distribution
-4. Demonstrate how to generate the median sampling distribution
+4. [SKIP] Demonstrate how to generate the median sampling distribution
-5. Calculated the range of middle 95% of sampling distribution, and explain why such a quantity is important.
+5. [SKIP] Calculated the range of middle 95% of sampling distribution, and explain why such a quantity is important.

 At the end of your tutorial, provide the reader with a set of “take-home